About the Association

 Membership.
 Membership in the Association is open to anyone interested in the Class upon the payment of annual dues of $10.
 Voting at meetings of the Association is restricted to one vote for each Wianno Senior enrolled in the Association, regardless of the number of owners or crew members associated with such yacht who are members of the Association.
 The affairs of the Class Association are managed by a Board of Governors currently consisting of nine members.
 Governors serve three-year terms, with one-third of the Governors being up for election each year.
 A more detailed description of membership and government matters is set fourth in the Constitution and By-laws included in the handbook.

 SMSA Wianno Senior Class Committee.
-The Board of Governors of the Class Association also comprises the Wianno Senior Class Committee of the SOuthern Massachusetts Sailing Association.
-The Class Committee serves two important funstions: (1) to promote Wianno Senior racing by approving one-design rules governing Wianno Senior hulls, rigs and sails: and (2) to determine the winners of Class championship trophies based upon the results of interclub regattas sponsered by SMSA member Clubs.
-The Class Committee does not sponser any races or participate in their management.
+The Board of Governors of the Class Association also comprises the Wianno Senior Class Committee of the Southern Massachusetts Sailing Association (SMSA).
+The Class Committee serves two important functions: (1) to promote Wianno Senior racing by approving one-design rules governing Wianno Senior hulls, rigs and sails: and (2) to determine the winners of Class championship trophies based upon the results of inter-club regattas response by SMSA member Clubs.
+The Class Committee does not sponsor any races or participate in their management.

 Subcommittee on Rules and Measurements.
 The Class Committee has established a Subcommittee on Rules and Measurements, which meets regularly to discuss questions and issues regarding the Class measurements and the Scudder Cup Series Rules and makes recommendations to the Class Committee for amendments to be adopted by the Class Committee.
 Meetings of the Subcommittee are open to any member of the Class Association.
 To find out the date of the next meeting or to request that an item be placed on the agenda at the next meeting, interested persons should contact the Chairman of the Subcommittee.